Georgie!: Anime

 In the anime series after Georgie leaves Lowell because of his illness to Elisa (his promised wife from a rich family).
-She then reunited with her brother Abel while Arthur was kept captive by the Duke of Dangering, a nobleman who leads an illegal drug trafficking in London.
-The same man accused Georgie's father of the attempted murder of the Duke.
+She then reunited with her brother Abel while Arthur was kept captive by the Duke of Dangering, a nobleman who leads illegal drug trafficking in London.
+The same man accused Georgie's father of the attempted murder of the Queen.
 Because of this accusation, Georgie's father was deported to Australia with his family.
 They have successfully rescued Arthur with the help of Fritz and the Duke's daughter, Mary who fell in love with Arthur.
 Although Dangering's son Arwin, the sadistic man who tortured Arthur during his imprisonment, tried to stop them, he died by falling from his horse during the pursuit.
 Arthur informed the Queen about the criminal offenses of Dangering and for this, the Duke was arrested while Georgie's father was absolved from all accusations.
 Georgie then decided to return to her home in Australia with her brothers before saying goodbye to her father and Lowell who is now officially married to Elisa.